Eceri/KR-Index/README.md

 ## King's Raid Index

-This is a Site consolidating information on the Game 'King's Raid'.
-It is still very much wip.
+A Webpage collecting info for the mobile game 'King's Raid'.
+It is still very much a wip.
+The Page is being hosted at https://krindex.netlify.com/.

 ## Docker Setup